-People with amnesia also find it hard to imagine the future, because our constructions of future scenarios are often based on our recollections of past experiences.
+People with amnesia also find it hard to remember the past, memorize new information, and imagine the future.
+This is because we construct future scenarios on the basis of our recollections of past experiences.

 Our ability to recollect events and experiences involves a variety of complex brain processes.
 We still don't understand exactly what happens when we commit something to memory, or when we try to retrieve data stored in our brain.